KrishnenduGhosh/VL2/README.md

-# Video Lecture Augmentation using CQA
+# Augmentating Video Lectures using CQA

 # Introduction:
 This project presents a video lecture augmentation system leveraging community question-answer (CQA) forums.
 Question-answer (QA) pairs, relevant to the course-relevant concepts, are retrieved to cater better insight to the learners.
 The proposed augmentation model comprises four modules: Concept extraction, Course-relevant concept identification, Retrieving augmentations (QA pairs) and Categorizing augmentations.